-- Students are required to demonstrate consistent progress toward achieving professionalism in accordance with the core values of Francis Tuttle.
-Core values indicating professionalism include; Service, Trust, Aspiration, Responsibility, and Respect. - A. Follow the policies and behavior requirements set forth in the Francis Tuttle Technology Student Handbook. - B. Follow the policies and behavior requirements set forth in the Practical Nursing Student Handbook. - C. Adhere to the American Nurses Association's Nurses' Code of Ethics (Appendix D). - D. Comply with all requirements set forth in the Oklahoma Nurse Practice Act and the Oklahoma State Law found in the Rules.
-Both documents can be found at http://www.ok.gov. - E. Establish and maintain effective communication and interpersonal relationships with clients, family members, staff, classmates, and faculty. - F. Demonstrate positive teamwork and collaboration with students, faculty, nurses, and patients. - G. Contribute to a positive and conducive learning environment. - H. Avoid social contact with clients and any discussion of clients except as necessary in the classroom or clinical area with authorized staff.
+Students are required to demonstrate consistent progress toward achieving professionalism in accordance with the core values of Francis Tuttle.
+Core values indicating professionalism include; Service, Trust, Aspiration, Responsibility, and Respect.

+- A. Follow the policies and behavior requirements set forth in the Francis Tuttle Technology Student Handbook. - B. Follow the policies and behavior requirements set forth in the Practical Nursing Student Handbook. - C. Adhere to the American Nurses Association's Nurses' Code of Ethics (Appendix D). - D. Comply with all requirements set forth in the Oklahoma Nurse Practice Act and the Oklahoma State Law found in the Rules.
+Both documents can be found at www.oklahoma.gov/nursing.

-- I. Avoid discussion of personal life and problems and school business with clients or hospital personnel while in the clinical setting. - J. Avoid gossip by refusing to repeat it or, preferably, by refusing to listen to it. - K. Demonstrate the ability to accept and profit from constructive feedback. - L. Recognize the need for assistance and seek supervision from the clinical staff members and nursing faculty to ensure safe practices in the clinical area. - M. Render the care the student has been prepared and assigned to perform. - N. Recognize one's limitations regarding professional skills and seek assistance to improve them. - O. Demonstrate responsible use of social media, cell phones, and other electronic equipment. - P. Render care that is safe and meets current standard of practice. - 1) Unsafe behavior is that which places the client, other students, or staff in either physical or emotional jeopardy. - a) Physical jeopardy is the risk of causing physical harm. - b) Emotional jeopardy means the student creates an environment of anxiety, distress, or uneasiness for the client, other students, staff, or family of the client. - 2) Unsafe behavior may be a single occurrence of a very serious nature or may be a pattern of behavior involving unacceptable risk.
+- E. Establish and maintain respectful communication and professional interpersonal relationships with FTTC's administration, faculty, support staff and, students, in addition to clients, family members, and clinical site personnel. - F. Demonstrate positive teamwork and collaboration with students, faculty, nurses, and patients. - G. Contribute to a positive and conducive learning environment. - H. Avoid social contact with clients and any discussion of clients except as necessary in the classroom or clinical area with authorized staff. - I. Avoid discussion of personal life/problems and school business with clients or clinical site personnel while in the clinical setting. - J. Avoid gossip by refusing to repeat it or, preferably, by refusing to listen to it. - K. Demonstrate the ability to accept and profit from constructive feedback. - L. Recognize the need for assistance and seek supervision from the clinical staff members and/or nursing faculty to ensure safe practice in the clinical area. - M. Render care the student has been prepared and assigned to perform. - N. Recognize one's limitations regarding professional skills and seek assistance to improve them. - O. Demonstrate responsible use of social media, cell phones, and other electronic equipment. - P. Render care that is safe and meets current standard of practice. - 1.
+Unsafe behavior is that which places the client, other students, or staff in either physical or emotional jeopardy. - a.
+Physical jeopardy is the risk of causing physical harm. - b.
+Emotional jeopardy means the student creates an environment of anxiety, distress, or uneasiness for the client, other students, staff, or family of the client. - 2.
+Unsafe behavior may be a single occurrence of a very serious nature or may be a pattern of behavior involving unacceptable risk.
 Unsafe behavior in the clinical area will lead to disciplinary action. - Q. Practice within the limitations of the student practical nurse such as performing only previously checked off skills - R. Demonstrate continual progress toward socialization into the profession.
-Indicators of socialization include: - 1) fulfilling attendance expectations - 2) maintaining a positive attitude - 3) communicating effectively - 4) participating in group activities - 5) being a team player - 6) displaying flexibility and adaptability - 7) exhibiting initiative and self-directedness in learning - 8) accepting personal accountability - 9) demonstrating the ability to self-reflect - 10) developing personal and professional learning goals - 11) demonstrating the ability to utilize critical thinking and problem solvingskills - 12) displaying time management and organizational skills - 13) meeting timelines - 14) demonstrating dependability - 15) demonstrating effective conflict management skills - S. Maintain confidentiality and adhere to the condition of the ConfidentialityWaiver - T. Avoid engaging in acts of dishonesty
+Indicators of socialization include: - 1) fulfilling attendance expectations. - 2) maintaining a positive attitude. - 3) communicating effectively. - 4) participating in group activities. - 5) being a team player. - 6) displaying flexibility and adaptability. - 7) exhibiting initiative and self-directedness in learning. - 8) accepting personal accountability. - 9) demonstrating the ability to self-reflect. - 10) developing personal and professional learning goals. - 11) demonstrating the ability to utilize critical thinking and problem-solving skills. - 12) displaying time management and organizational skills. - 13) meeting timelines. - 14) demonstrating dependability. - 15) demonstrating effective conflict management skills. - S. Maintain confidentiality and adhere to the condition of the Confidentiality Waiver. - T. Avoid engaging in acts of dishonesty.